 Because of the stigma and numerous travel advisories, the islands in Mindanao are rarely part of any local or foreign traveller’s itinerary.
-While it is true that a few areas are conflict-ridden, it does not remove the fact that Mindanao is home to some of the most unspoiled destinations with a huge potential for tourism.
+While it is true that a few areas are conflict-ridden, the beaches of Mindanao are still home to some of the most unspoiled destinations with a huge potential for tourism.

-Imagine the white sands of Boracay and the pristine beaches of Palawan without the commercial establishments, flock of tourists blocking your view of the sunset, and expensive amenities.
-These are just some of the things that you can look forward to when you include the following beaches in your next escapade.
+Imagine the white sands of Boracay and the pristine beaches of Palawan without the commercial establishments, flocks of tourists blocking your view of the sunset, and expensive amenities.
+These are just some of the things that you can look forward to when you include the following beaches in Mindanao.

 1. Cagwait White Beach, Surigao Del Sur

-If you are not so keen with the party scene in Boracay and you just want to enjoy the long stretch of powdery white sands and the clear turquoise water, then Cagwait is a good alternative.
-This less commercialised beach features tropical palms richer than those in Waikiki Beach, Hawaii.
+If you’re not a fan of Boracay’s party scene and just want to enjoy the long stretch of powdery white sands and the clear turquoise water, then Cagwait is a good alternative.
+This less commercialised beach features tropical palms richer than those found in Waikiki Beach, Hawaii.

 2. Dahican Beach, Mati, Davao Oriental

 Dahican will make any beach bum fall in love with its 7km stretch of fine sand.
 But its pride comes from its powerful waves making it a surfer’s paradise.
-Although not as prominent as Cloud 9 in Siargao, Dahican is perfect for amateur and professional surfers who want to master this sport.
+Although not as prominent as Siargao’s Cloud 9, Dahican is perfect for amateur and professional surfers who want to master this sport.